 In other words, Bill Gray’s characters develop a sense of autonomy; once a fictional character is created and fleshed out, the author loses some control.
 The narrative gains a sense of direction or trajectory, and the novelist has to respect that sense of form.

-Mikhail Bakhtin introduced the concept pf heteroglossia–the diversity if languages within a single language.
+Mikhail Bakhtin introduced the concept of heteroglossia–the diversity if languages within a single language or text.
 Serious novels have many voices interacting in a “carnivalesque” manner.
 The carnivalesque subverts traditional hierarchy and autocracy.
 The novelist cannot take full ownership of the narrative.
 The author doesn’t have absolute authority.

 Bill Gray also argues that